akshiv/Low-Cost-Syringe-Pump/README.md

 The pneumatic connections between the pump, valve, and drive syringe must also be connected using a tee-junction.
 Then all components can be arranged within the 3d printed chassis and the two halves of the chassis can be secured together with elastic bands.

 ### First Run
+The syringe pump code repository has three main directories containing code which performs three different functions for developing and demonstrating the pump.

+#### freqCount
+The freqCount directory contains code which outputs the frequency counting values from the feedback system to the screen.
+This can be run to check the performance of the oscillator circuit, and to perform system calibration.

+To calibrate the system, make sure the SAMPLING_NUMBER value in freqCount.c and pidPump/setup.h are the same.
+Then run the freqCount code with both an empty and full syringe, noting the feedback values measured, and the volume difference between the two measurement points.
+Finally, input these values into pidPump/setup.h as the SYRINGE_MAX_READING (larger of two measurements), SYRINGE_MIN_READING, and SYRINGE_VOLUME_UL (this value in microliters).

+#### pwmTest

+#### pidPump

+###### test
 ## Potential Future Projects

 ### Feedback system design for a Low-Cost Syringe Pump for Global Medicine